 The Parental Notification Police allow the University of South Florida to inform parents or guardians when their dependent student, under the age of 21, has been found in violation of the University’s alcohol and substance abuse policy.

 The notification is usually sent by mail.
-In some emergency situations, the parents may be notified by an immediate telephone call from the Office of Student Rights and Responsibilities or the Dean of Students.
+In some emergencies, the parents may be notified by an immediate telephone call from the Office of Student Rights and Responsibilities or the Dean of Students.

-Since it is likely that the parent will be notified later in the process, it is usually in the student’s best interest to tell their parents as soon as possible so that their parents can help them understand the process and determine if they need a criminal defense attorney to represent them.
+Since the parent will likely be notified later in the process, it is usually in the student’s best interest to tell their parents as soon as possible so that their parents can help them understand the process and determine if they need a criminal defense attorney to represent them.

 Double Jeopardy Doesn’t Apply to the Student Conduct Hearing

-One of the most frequent questions that students ask is whether the disciplinary hearing constitutes double jeopardy since they are also facing criminal charges in court.
+One of the most frequent questions students ask is whether the disciplinary hearing constitutes double jeopardy if they face criminal charges in court.

-The University may pursue disciplinary action even if criminal justice authorities choose not to prosecute, and it may also act independently of the criminal judicial process.”
-Therefore, the concept of double jeopardy does not apply to allegations in the criminal courts and the college’s disciplinary hearing.
+The University may pursue disciplinary action even if criminal justice authorities choose not to prosecute, and it may also act independently of the criminal justice process.

 Disciplinary Actions for Off-Campus Conduct

 At the University of South Florida, the Office of Student Rights and Responsibilities has jurisdiction over conduct that occurs on the University Campus or at any USF-sponsored event, including sporting events.